-This Brazilian-style hearts of palm salad has rich flavors and an exotic quality about it, yet it’s a healthy and easy recipe to throw together.
-Just some slicing and dicing and a wonderful lemony, mustardy, garlicky dressing that brings it all together.
+This Brazilian hearts of palm salad is packed with everyone’s favorites: artichoke hearts, cucumbers, avocados, cherry tomatoes and hearts of palm.
+It had an exotic gourmet quality about it and it’s SO easy to throw together.
+Just some slicing and dicing and whisking up the delicious lemony-mustard-garlicky dressing that brings it all together.

 Do you ever find yourself digging to the bottom of the salad bowl to get all the good stuff?
 The chunks of avocado, cucumber or tomato that have sunk down under all the lettuce leaves?
 This hearts of palm salad is all that good stuff, minus the lettuce leaves.
 It’s a sumptuous salad of hearts of palm, artichoke hearts, cucumber moons, avocado and cherry tomatoes, bathed in a delicious mustardy vinaigrette.